logicaalternativa/akka-persistence-POC/README.md

 ## Execute

 There are three applications.
-One of them writes *orders*, the second proccesses every event and sends this data to User.
+One of them writes orders (_Order_ concept), the second proccesses every event and sends this data to User.
 The third is the Query application (it is representated by *User* concept).

 They could be run separately or all at once.
 It will be able to add other nodes (no seeder nodes) if it is changed the port (different to 2551, 2552 or 2553)